jigyansunanda/Machine-Coding-Practice/Splitwise Design/README.md

 * A way to add an expense name while adding the expense.
 Can also add notes, images, etc.

 * Option to split by share.
-Ex: ‘User4 pays and everyone splits equally.
-You pay for 2 people.’ could be added as: u4 1200 4 u1 u2 u3 u4 SHARE 2 1 1 1
+Ex: User4 pays and everyone splits equally.
+You pay for 2 people. could be added as: `u4 1200 4 u1 u2 u3 u4 SHARE 2 1 1 1`

 * A way to show the passbook for a user.
 The entries should show all the transactions a user was part of.
 You can print in any format you like.

 * There can be an option to simplify expenses.
 When simplify expenses is turned on (is true), the balances should get simplified.
-Ex: ‘User1 owes 250 to User2 and User2 owes 200 to User3’ should simplify to ‘User1 owes 50 to User2 and 200 to User3’.
+Ex: `User1 owes 250 to User2 and User2 owes 200 to User3` should simplify to `User1 owes 50 to User2 and 200 to User3`.